|Guide||♦||50 Triplogs||2 Topics|

 Please note the 2004 Willow Fire leveled this area.
 Passenger car access is no longer possible.

 If you are a peak-bagger, this trail is for you!
 Averaging approximately 1000 feet elevation gain for every mile, this trail does not let up--but it's worth it.
 This trail takes you up the seldom climbed North Peak, which is the northern-most peak and 3rd highest peak of the Mazatzal range.
 Only Mazatzal Peak and the Four Peaks are higher.

-The trailhead can be found about 10 miles west of Payson along a good dirt road easily passable to passenger car.
+You will find the trailhead about 10 miles west of Payson along a good dirt road easily passable to a passenger car.
 After embarking on the trail for about 100 feet, you'll come across a sign informing you that you are indeed on the right trail.
 This beginning part of the trail travels through a nicely shaded riparian area thanks in part to Mineral Springs.
 You will also soon pass what appears to be an abandoned/collapsed mine.
-However, the shade soon ends and the trail will begin to climb as you approach the Mazatzal Wilderness boundary.
-From here the trail starts heading up a ridge that descends from the NE face of North Peak.
-As you go along this part of the trail, look to your left to get expansives views of Tonto Basin and behind you to your right to get a view of the Mogollon Rim in the distance.
+However, the shade soon ends, and the trail will begin to climb as you approach the Mazatzal Wilderness boundary.
+From here, the trail starts heading up a ridge that descends from the NE face of North Peak.
+As you go along this part of the trail, look to your left to get expansive views of Tonto Basin and behind you to your right to get a view of the Mogollon Rim in the distance.